tovletoglou/dotfiles/README.md

 | .vimrc          | Configuration for vim text editor |

 ## Disclaimer
 This is code & configuration snippets collection from various projects on GitHub.
-Many thanks to the OpenSource community.
+Many thanks OpenSource community.